molgenis/molgenis-imputation/README.md

 * imputation

 ## Requirements
-molgenis-impute runs in any 64-bit x86 linux distribution and it requires the following tools:
+molgenis-impute runs in any 64-bit x86 Linux distribution and it requires the following tools:
 * wget (or curl)
 * tar
 * unzip